-Many people in the hobby niches I hang out in seem to be successful in business but aren’t financially successful.
+Many friends in the hobby niches I hang out in seem to be successful in business but aren’t financially successful.
 They might do ok, but they are not really running what I would call a sustainable business.

-I’m including my own side projects in that right now, but I am hoping to correct this very soon.
+I’m even including my own side projects in that “look successful but aren’t really” category right now, as I will describe later.

 The obvious not-success-but-looks-like-it we all know about is the famous “influencer”.